International-IT-projects/writing/README.md

 ### Knowledge

 Each action may increase your knowledge.
 Higher knowledge will lessen your burden, thus lessen stamina cost of action.
 Some actions can not be made without proper knowledge.
-(Such as HA, some patches)
+(Such as HA, some patches) Knowledge may decrease overtime because of stale knowledge and new improvements made in field.
+You may use after shift actions to improve your knowledge.

 ### Time